microsoft/ML-For-Beginners/5-Clustering/2-K-Means/README.md

 ![clusters](images/clusters.png)

+This data is too imbalanced, too little correlated and there is too much variance between the column values, to cluster well.
+In fact, the clusters that form are probably heavily influenced or skewed by the three genre categories we defined above.
+That was a learning process!

 In Scikit-Learn's documentation, you can see that a model like this one, with clusters not very well demarcated, has a 'variance' problem:

 ![problem models](images/problems.png)